nuac-admin/nuac-release-four/_waters/yare.md

         <p><strong>Any breach of the following rules will be taken very seriously by the committee and may result in expulsion from the club.</strong></p>

         <ol>
-          <li>Only the NUAC member is entitled to free fishing, other guests must purchase a Day/Season Ticket before visiting (see list below for outlets).</li>
+          <li>Only the NUAC member is entitled to free fishing, other guests must purchase a Day/Season Ticket (available from Bailiff on the bank).</li>
           <li>Members must present a current NUAC permit when requested to do so (GYNCAA employ two bailiffs).</li>
           <li>All gates must be kept closed at all times to prevent livestock escaping from the banks.</li>
           <li>After every session all members must clear the ground of litter even if that litter was not left by them. </li>